Jjagg/OpenWindow/samples/HelloOpenWindow/Readme.md

 If you see some weird artifacts in the window (including an old school border), that's because nothing is drawn to it.

+On Wayland no window will show, because no buffer is bound to the window surface.

 Inputs:

 - **b**: Toggle border